STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 --------------------------------------------------------

 |hpx| provides a set of predefined command line options for every application
-which uses ``hpx::init`` for its initialization.
-While there are much more command line options available (see :ref:`commandline`), the set of options related to Performance Counters allow one to list existing counters, query existing counters once at application termination or repeatedly after a constant time interval.
+that uses ``hpx::init`` for its initialization.
+While there are many more command line options available (see :ref:`commandline`), the set of options related to performance counters allows one to list existing counters, and query existing counters once at application termination or repeatedly after a constant time interval.